athomasoriginal/starterkit-wagtail/{{cookiecutter.repo_name}}/README.rst

    with the IP address returned in the above step like so:  DJANGO_DATABASE_URL="{{cookiecutter.db_engine}}://{{cookiecutter.db_user}}:{{cookiecutter.db_password}}@192.128.3.142/{{cookiecutter.db_name}}".
    The reason we do this is because of the way that our process works.
 We are not going to run our database in a docker container.
 At the time of writing this, database in containers is not best practice.
 In the spirit of enforcing good practices, we will avoid using the database in a container process.

+   The above is what you would normally have to do if we did not have the ``build-env.sh`` script.

 **4. Run docker-compose**